FAQs

 - Recommendations for risk mitigation

 Timelines vary based on workload and the complexity of the assessment.
-RISP strives to complete assessments in a reasonable timeframe and recommends requesting an R-CSTRA early in the project.
+The Research Information Security team strives to complete assessments in a reasonable timeframe and recommends requesting a research cyber risk assessment early in the project.

-While an R-CSTRA provides recommendations and guidance to mitigate risks, RISP does not implement these recommendations.
-However, RISP can assist existing technical staff with clarification where needed.
+While a research cyber risk assessment provides recommendations and guidance to mitigate risks, the Research Information Security does not implement these recommendations on your behalf.
+However, we can assist you and your local technical staff with clarification where needed.

 Last modified: May 28, 2025